Fort Supply (Utah Territory): Utah War and abandonment

 During 1857, in an event known as the Utah War, President James Buchanan had Brigham Young replaced as governor of the territory.
 Buchanan also ordered 2,500 troops to accompany Alfred Cumming, the new governor, to Utah.
 As this federal force approached the territory, Young declared martial law and instructed that no federal troops were to pass any closer than Fort Bridger and Fort Supply.
-By fall 1857, the families and most missionaries at Fort Supply and Supply City were recalled back.
+By fall 1857, the families and most missionaries at Fort Supply and Supply City were recalled.
 The Utah militia, on the other hand, headed in the opposite direction towards the Bridger Valley.
 The militia, and a few remaining men from the settlements, were instructed to implement a scorched-earth policy and burn anything the approaching army could use.
 Fort Supply was burned around midnight on October 3, 1857, after which the group moved on to Supply City and burnt it.

 As the Utah War ended, some settlers desired to return to the sites of Fort Supply and Supply City, but the land had been made part of the military reserve when Fort Bridger became an official US military post.
 They requested help from Governor Cumming, who was sympathetic, but John B. Floyd, the US Secretary of War, would not allow it.
 Mormons did not return to the valley until the 1890s, when the military reserve was dissolved and the land opened for homesteading.
 This new group of Mormons largely settled in what is today Lyman, Wyoming.